UANATACA/ONESHOT-REPO/oneshot_gui.md

 **API Reference:** <a href="#tag/Requests/paths/~1api~1v1~1request/post">Create Request</a>

-Within the One-Shot Signature Service, all data pertaining to a given digital signature is collected within a Digital Signature Request.
-This includes both the identifying information of the signing user, which is provided when you create the signature request, and the document or documents to be signed, which we will upload later.
+In One-Shot Signature Service, all data corresponding to a given digital signature is collected within a Digital Signature Request.
+This includes both the identifying information of the signing user -provided when you create the signature request- and the document or documents to be signed, to be uploaded in an upcoming step.

 This call must include enough information to identify both the signing user and the RAO approving the request.
 The full description of the arguments accepted by this endpoint can be found in the API call detailed documentation, but for now it is enough to include at least the following: